 In Heap, this is defined as your active usage event, which can be any user interaction with a feature, section of your app, or a page of your website.
 To run certain chart templates, such as What is the actual makeup of my active user base? you’ll be prompted to define your active usage event.

-When building a graph, you can select this event as the one you want to measure count unique for.
+When building a usage over time chart, you can select this event as the one you want to measure count unique for.
 In Heap, we may count activity as when a customer runs a chart.

 Heap allows you to set a date range for your chart, including today, yesterday, past 7 days, past 30 days, and beyond.
 You can use these date range options to check for daily, weekly, and monthly activity.